ivan-ciklum/hexagonal-arch-training/docs/Exercises/Exercise01_RegisterMemberUseCase.md

    - The use case should handle the process of registering a new member.

 2. **Create the API Adapter**
    - Add a new project: `Adapters/Adapter.Api`.
+If it's already there, use it.
    - Implement a **Minimal API** endpoint that calls the `RegisterMember` use case through **dependency injection**.
    - This API acts as your **input adapter**.

 3. **Create the Output Port**
    - Define the interface (e.g., `IMemberRepository`) inside `Core/OutputPorts`.
    - Implement the interface in a new project: `Adapters/Adapter.PostgreSQL`.
+If it's already there, use it.
    - Make your domain entities navigable for EF and create the corresponding EF configuration.

 4. **Adapter Communication (Temporary Exception)**